EVDIO/sales-pipeline/README.md

 - Snowflake TPCH Dataset: The dataset used is from Snowflake's TPCH sample data, which simulates a transactional database.

-  -dbt Transformations:
+  - dbt Transformations:
     - Staging & Source Models: Organized raw data into structured, consumable formats.
     - Fact Tables: Aggregated transactional data for analytics.
     - Data Marts: Created business-friendly tables for reporting.
     - Custom Macros: Utilized dbt macros for reusable SQL transformations.
     - Testing: Implemented dbt’s generic and singular tests to validate the data models and ensure data quality.

-  -Airflow Orchestration: Used the Astro library with Airflow to orchestrate the data pipeline, ensuring automated and scheduled runs.
+  - Airflow Orchestration: Used the Astro library with Airflow to orchestrate the data pipeline, ensuring automated and scheduled runs.

 ## Prerequisites